 The Company recognizes transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.
-During the years ended 31 December 2020 and 2019, there were no transfers into or out of Level 3 fair value measurements.
+During the years ended 31 December 2021 and 2020, there were no transfers between the fair value hierarchy levels.

-The fair values of financial position financial instruments not measured at fair value are not significantly different from the carrying values included in the financial statements.
-The fair values of cash and bank balances, receivable against margin lending, other assets and investments held at amortized cost, are not significantly different from the carrying values included in the financial statements, since the current market commission rates for similar financial instruments are not significantly different from the contracted rates, and due to the short duration of financial instrument.
+The fair values of cash and bank balances, receivable against margin lending, other assets and investments held at amortized cost, are not significantly different from the carrying values included in the financial statements, since the current market commission rates for similar financial instruments are not significantly different from the contracted rates, and/or due to the short duration of financial instrument.
 An active market for these instruments is not available and the Company intends to realize the carrying value of these financial instruments through settlement with the counter party at the time of their respective maturities.
-Mutual fund investments at FVTPL are classified under level 2 and level 3 as the valuation of this investment is derived from the net asset value of the fund.
+Mutual fund investments at FVSI are classified under Level 2 & level 3, public funds under level 2 and private funds under Level 3.
+The valuations for mutual funds are generally derived from the net asset values ("NAV") of the funds.